December 04, 2017

 and so on up to 10.

-I hope you're now feeling a little more relaxed and ready to enjoy the Christmas/New Year break.
+I hope you're now feeling a little more relaxed and ready to enjoy the holiday break.